pysmo.tools.iccs

 |

-New window start time to validate. |
+Proposed window start time (negative, relative to pick). |

 required |